How to Ship Baked Goods

 - Place the tightly wrapped brownies in the freezer.
 Frozen brownies are firmer and hold their form in transit, and they stay fresher during transport.

 - Box the brownies.
-Place the individually wrapped brownies inside a box, tin, or plastic container for the most protection.
+Place the individually wrapped brownies inside a box, tin, or plastic container for protection.

 - Slip the box of brownies into a shipping box.
 Stuff packing materials around the brownies so they remain fixed during transit.